MicrosoftDocs/well-architected/well-architected/cost-optimization/cost-model.md

 Consider the cost advantages and disadvantages of each service.
 Service-level objectives (SLOs) and platform features have cost implications.
 For example, downtime might cost your organization a considerable amount of money.
 If you invest more money into reaching higher SLOs, you can generate revenue by avoiding downtime and increasing customer satisfaction.
 Use built-in features as a cost-efficient alternative to building custom features that you need to develop and maintain.

 **Estimate resiliency costs.** To estimate resiliency costs, consider factors such as infrastructure, maintenance, data replication, data storage, disaster recovery, and performance.
-Consider the specific requirements and goals of your application or system, including the required level of resiliency, the desired SLOs, and the availability goals for each dependency on the critical path.
+Consider the specific requirements and goals of your application or system.
+It could include the required level of resiliency, the desired SLOs, and the availability goals for each dependency on the critical path.
 The costs vary based on the cloud services and technologies that you choose.

 **Estimate operational costs.** To estimate the cost of workload maintenance, consider the ongoing operational expenses for monitoring, testing, and maintenance of the infrastructure.
-These costs include monitoring the performance and health of the infrastructure by using monitoring tools and services to help track system metrics, detect issues, and ensure availability.
+These costs include monitoring the performance and health of the infrastructure.
+It should include monitoring tools and services to help track system metrics, detect issues, and ensure availability.

 You should estimate the cost of regular testing activities such as load testing, security testing, and performance testing.
 These tests are essential for maintaining the integrity of your workload.
 Include the resources and tools that are required for testing the system's resilience, scalability, and security.
 You also need to include Regular maintenance tasks, such as applying software patches, updates, and security fixes, are necessary to keep the system up to date.
 Routine tasks like data backup, system optimization, and configuration management contribute to ongoing maintenance costs.